 Cook More Family Dinners

-The best part about eating slow and the meals you cook at home is the socializing.
+The best part about eating slow and the meals you cook at home is socializing.
 No matter what, sitting down at the table and engaging in some good conversation is always the best kind of medicine.
-You’ll feel more cheerful and it’s a great way to bond with the people around you.
+You’ll feel more cheerful, and it’s a great way to bond with those around you.